Eschatologue/CM_wiki/docs/character-creation/create-your-character.md

 #### Hold That Thought

-You’ll fill in more details about your class later.
+You'll fill in more details about your class later.
 Choosing your class is the most important decision you make in creating a character, and it informs many of the decisions you make in later steps.
-You’ll return to your class’s description in chapter 3 several more times before you’re done.
+You'll return to your class's description in chapter 3 several more times before you're done.

 ### Step 2: Determine Origin

 #### Choose a Background

-Choose your character’s background, and write it on your character sheet.
+Choose your character's background, and write it on your character sheet.
 You can choose any of the backgrounds detailed in chapter 4, or your DM might offer additional backgrounds as options.
 For Crown & Misery, this campaign uses the **Custom Background** ruling, available in [Background] section.

 #### Choose Starting Equipment